 Convincing European officials of the necessity to deprive Russia of voting rights was incredibly difficult.
 But it was possible.

 Open conferences and informal meetings, pickets and appeals have had their effect.
-The Open Dialog Foundation told how the human rights activists were defending Ukraine’s interests in PACE.
+The Open Dialogue Foundation told how the human rights activists were defending Ukraine’s interests in PACE.

 “Convincing the Europeans was incredibly difficult.
 They kept repeating, as if mesmerised, that “a dialogue is necessary” and that “Russia should be given a chance”.
 Our question as to which of the chances given by Europe and Ukraine were actually taken by Russia, remained unanswered.
 Neither were they able to answer how they were going to get Russia to do anything by means of their resolution, if they could not even ensure the release of their colleague Savchenko” – Lyudmyla Kozlovska, the President of ODF, talks about her experience of communicating with European politicians and PACE delegates.
 And she added “we are very grateful to the Ukrainian delegation which came out in an almost-united front and fought against the bribed Russian lobbyists.
 I say ‘almost’ because there are overt saboteurs in the delegation, such as Yulia Lyovochkina”.